Regulatory actions for March 27, 2025

 March 27, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: 4Moving, Abbott Labs, MedCAD, Restor3d, Vasorum.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alvotech, Exelixis, GSK, Intellia, Kashiv, Kelun, Merck, Neurim, Plus, Sanofi, Theratechnologies, Vast.

 Briefs